s011208/Gol/README.md

 ### Others

-In case of blocking any UI manipulations, I decided to use `HandlerThread` to send all commands, from presenter, to `GameRunner`, the main GOL calculator and both are running in distinct the background threads.
+In case of blocking any UI manipulations, I decided to use `HandlerThread` to send all commands, from presenter, to `GameRunner`, the main GOL calculator and both are running on the distinct background threads.

 # [Containing 7s]